 Recently, I went to the dentist for a check-up.
 It’s not my favourite thing to do.
 Ever.
 I see dentistry as a necessary evil, probably due to some unhappy experiences in childhood, and so I usually put off any dentist visit for as long as possible.

-But the glimpses Daniel was given into the unseen spiritual realm were equally terrifying.
-He received heavenly visitors who, although they came in peace and conversed with him, nonetheless terrified him.
-On one occasion as he stood on the bank of the River Tigris, he saw a brilliant, magnificent figure whose mere appearance filled him with dread and awe.
+On one occasion, as he stood on the bank of the River Tigris, he saw a brilliant, magnificent figure whose mere appearance filled him with dread and awe.
 At the sound of his voice, Daniel lost consciousness altogether:

 I, Daniel, was the only one who saw the vision; those who were with me did not see it, but such terror overwhelmed them that they fled and hid themselves.
 So I was left alone, gazing at this great vision; I had no strength left, my face turned deathly pale and I was helpless.
 Then I heard him speaking, and as I listened to him, I fell into a deep sleep, my face to the ground (Dan 10:7-9).

 After this overpowering vision, a heavenly messenger came to strengthen and restore Daniel, to give him courage and an explanation.
 He was not to be left there limp, helpless and alone.

 Other messengers had come to Daniel before.
 But this one was responding to his humble, heartfelt and persistent prayers for God’s people.
 The first thing he said to Daniel was:

 Do not be afraid, you who are highly esteemed… Peace!
 Be strong now, be strong” (Dan 10:19).